onekiloparsec/aa-js/README.md

 - **All algorithms based on arbitrary-precision operations thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**
+- **BREAKING** (since v3.2) Equatorial coordinates uses right ascension expressed in `Degree` not `Hour`.
+- **BREAKING** (since v3.2) Input parameters of the `coordinates` modules now use complete coordinates objects, rather than individual members to reduce the number of parameters in the functions.
 - `nutation` and `aberration` modules moved inside the `earth` module.
 - Moved all (non-Earth) planets modules inside a `planets` folder.
 - **Addition of numerous orbital getters for planets** (mean longitude, semi-major axis, inclination, eccentricity...)